popi-mkx3/popi_project/popi_software/README.md

 ## <a name="soft"></a> POPI software
 As of now, POPI doesn't have any on-the-fly trajectory computation.
 Hence it is important to understand there is a two-step operating principle:
-   * Generating a new trajectory and making sure it works fine on the virtual model, and that the mechanical stress induced is OK
+   * Generating a new trajectory and making sure it works fine on the virtual model
    * Sending the trajectory on POPI